The issuing of rate notices and the payment of rates is closely linked to interest charged on overdue rates.

 The name record will only change the name that appears on Council’s information (ie Rates Notice etc), it does not change the name on the title of the property.

 If you require the name to be changed on the title of the property then you will need to contact the Titles Office in Brisbane.

 Change of Ownership

-Council will only accept change of property ownership details from the Department of Natural Resources and Mines or a Form 1 & 24 directly from the Solicitors.
+Council will only accept change of property ownership details from the Department of Resources or a Form 1 & 24 directly from the Solicitors.